Arnavion/www-arnavion-dev/src/blog/2020-04-18-i-switched-my-home-network-to-ipv6.md

 "The connection request failed because of a local firewall rule" is the only one that could apply.

 As an aside, openSUSE has both `iptables` and `nftables` available, and also defaults to using `firewalld` for the firewall.
 However, unlike the upstream `firewalld` code, the package in openSUSE defaults to using its `iptables` backend instead of its `nftables` backend.
 This is because Docker itself uses `iptables`, and works by putting its rules ahead of all existing rules.
 So if `firewalld` defined its rules using `nftables`, they would run in addition to Docker's rules and override them.
 That said, openSUSE also has the `iptables-backend-nft` package which causes all invocations of `iptables` to define rules using `nftables` anyway.
 Thus both `firewalld` and Docker end up defining rules that are visible using the `nft` CLI.
 This is the configuration I run, since I find the `nft` CLI easier to use than `iptables` and `ip6tables`.
-For example, flushing all rules with `nft` is just `nft flush ruleset`, but needs [fourteen commands for `iptables`](https://serverfault.com/a/200658){ rel=nofollow }
+For example, flushing all rules with `nft` is just `nft flush ruleset`, but needs [fourteen commands for `iptables`](https://serverfault.com/a/200658)

 So back to the problem, I decided to flush all the host's routing tables with `nft flush ruleset` and see what would happen.
 With an empty routing table, the kernel should not block any packets from being routed to wherever they need to be.
 Running the test again, it succeeded!
 The netcat client container was able to connect to the server container and they were able to send TCP messages back and forth.
 I also tried to connect to the server container from the laptop that was on a different subnet and that also worked, demonstrating that the routing was set up correctly even for hosts in different subnets to talk to each other.